Ultra-Millionaire Tax Act of 2021: Unfair tax rates

 Warren's argumentation is the following."The ultra-rich and powerful have rigged the rules in their favor so much that the top 0.1% pay a lower effective tax rate than the bottom 99%, and billionaire wealth is 40% higher than before the COVID crisis began.
 A wealth tax is popular among voters on both sides for good reason: because they understand the system is rigged to benefit the wealthy and large corporations.
 As Congress develops additional plans to help our economy, the wealth tax should be at the top of the list to help pay for these plans because of the huge amounts of revenue it would generate."
-Upon including the cost of private health insurance, the wealthiest Americans currently pay and effective income tax rate of about 23% as opposed to almost 40% for middle class Americans.
+Upon including the cost of private health insurance, the wealthiest Americans currently pay an effective income tax rate of about 23% as opposed to almost 40% for middle class Americans.
 Warren's proposals would turn it into the richest paying significantly higher rates.
 If calculating the effective tax rate as a percentage of net worth, the difference or current tax rates gets even bigger.
 The bottom 99% of Americans pay about 7.2% of their net worth every year in taxes, per Warren.
 The top 0.1%, by contrast, pay about 3.2%.
 Being wealthy means having more opportunities to avoid or lower taxes since investment income is taxed at a lower rate than wage income.
 Because the payment is bound to citizenship and property, the bill can be a good way to tax foreign or unsold wealth.
 It could limit tax avoidance options.